 You can find other medical clinics around the city as well, they do not have a website but they provide up to standard services.
 It might prove difficult to find English speaking staff in most medical centers but a few of them have this facility available.
 You could use a translator to make inquiries or complaints.
 Some options from the health care centers are:

-- Weather: The winter weather in Ribeira Brava (Portugal) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Ribeira Brava (Portugal) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Ribeira Brava (Portugal) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.